 However, around the time Hill left Detroit, the franchise began making strides towards another championship caliber build.
 Ben Wallace was acquired as part of the Grant Hill trade.
 Chauncey Billups was acquired via free agency and Richard Hamilton was brought in through a trade with Washington.
-Tayshaun Prince was drafted in 2002 and the final piece of the puzzle was when Ben Wallace signed on in 2004.
+Tayshaun Prince was drafted in 2002 and the final piece of the puzzle was when Rasheed Wallace signed on in 2004.
 Cruising through the 2004 playoffs, Detroit knocked off Milwaukee in five games before sending the New Jersey Nets home in seven.
-A tough six game series against the Indiana Pacers set the stage for Detroit to match up for the LA Lakers in the NBA Finals.
+A tough six game series against the Indiana Pacers set the stage for Detroit to match up against the LA Lakers in the NBA Finals.
 Despite the loaded LA roster with Kobe Bryant, Shaquille O’Neal, Gary Payton, and Karl Malone, the Pistons took home the trophy after five games.
 Nearly repeating the next season, the Pistons came within one game of another title.
 They would earn a spot in the Eastern Conference Finals six straight times.

-A rebuilding period would follow with players and despite names like Allen Iverson, Charlie Villanueva, and Ben Gordon the Pistons could not put anything together that would bring them closer to another title.
-Today’s squad featuring Reggie Jackson, Andre Drummond, and Blake Griffin hope to end this drought.
+A rebuilding period would follow with players and despite names like Allen Iverson, Charlie Villanueva, and Ben Gordon, the Pistons could not put anything together that would bring them closer to another title.
+Today’s squad, featuring Reggie Jackson, Andre Drummond, and Blake Griffin, hopes to end this drought.
 Solid numbers have them looking like a team that can make some noise come playoff time.
 Adding Derrick Rose on a two year deal in free agency is a gamble that has been paying off for the Pistons.
 While on the outside of the playoff picture, never expect Detroit to go down without a fight.